TeamSemiSuperCV/semi-super/README.md

 2. Supervised fine-tuning
 3. Knowledge distillation using unlabeled data

 Refer to SimCLRv2 - Big Self-Supervised Models are Strong Semi-Supervised Learners [paper](https://arxiv.org/abs/2006.10029) for more details regarding the framework.
-The base code is borrowed from [Google Research SimCLRv2](https://github.com/google-research/simclr) and has been heavily modified for the purpose of this project.

 Resources